 - For other vendors that are not your priority necessarily, still start asking around for quotes and booking deadlines so you can plan and set your timeline better.

-- Ask about the vendors’ policy or terms with regards to rescheduling and/or cancellations – especially during Covid.
+- Ask about the vendors’ policy or terms with regard to rescheduling and/or cancellations – especially during Covid.

 There you are!
 Our insight into your question: So many wedding timelines on the internet, which one is the best?
 Especially with Covid around?